 So this is going to be a bit hard to articulate since I have a migraine and vertigo at the moment.
 Sort of a tornado of cognitive impairment.

 I have had a difficult time with my self-identity for decades.
 My sense of self has had to drastically change.
-It started when I was too ill to go for my Ph.D. and I had such a hard time getting through my Masters.
+It started when I was too ill to go for my Ph.D. and I had such a hard time getting through my Masters’.
 I did it.
 And my grades were decent.
 But I expended a lot of effort to get grades that were not good enough for me.
 And I knew I was getting worse, not better.
 I went into the workforce instead.
 And I struggled immensely for a decade or more trying to sustain a career and full-time work.
 And I failed.
-I had to go on numerous leaves and ended up part-time at a different role.
+I had to go on numerous leaves and ended up part-time in a different role.
 And then on another leave with this vertigo on top of the pain.

 So the struggle with self-identity is two-fold for me: